DiGro/QGIS-Documentation/docs/training_manual/vector_analysis/basic_analysis.rst

 #.
 In the dialog that pops up we filter these features with the
    following expression::

-     "highway" NOT IN ('footway', 'path', 'unclassified', 'track') AND "highway" != NULL
+     "highway" NOT IN ('footway', 'path', 'unclassified', 'track') OR "highway" != NULL

    The concatenation of the two operators ``NOT`` and ``IN`` excludes all the features that have these attribute values in the